Quick Answer

 How often should I review my home insurance policy?

-You should review your home insurance policy at least once per year, ideally at renewal time.
-You should also review it immediately after making significant home improvements, purchasing high-value items, or experiencing major life changes such as marriage or the addition of a home-based business.
+At a minimum, review your policy once per year at renewal time.
+You should also review it immediately after making significant home improvements, purchasing high-value items, or experiencing major life changes such as marriage or the start of a home-based business.
 The Insurance Information Institute recommends keeping a current home inventory to ensure your personal property coverage remains adequate as your belongings change over time.

 Sources